Orbital-Web/Raphael/README.md

 - `v1.3` 🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩⬜🟥🟥🟥🟥 `v1.0` [301 / 23 / 76]
 - `v1.4` 🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩🟩⬜🟥🟥 `v1.0` [333 / 25 / 42]

 The estimated [ELO](https://www.chessprogramming.org/Match_Statistics#Elo-Rating_.26_Win-Probability) of the different versions in relation to one another is as follows (with `v1.0` set to an ELO of 1000).
-Note that these ELO do not reflect each version's strength against humans and other engines.
-Rather, they are just used as a way to compare each version's performance.
+Note that these ELO do not reflect each version's strength against humans or other engines.
+Rather, they are used as a way to compare each version's performance and improvements.
 <table>
     <tr align="center">
         <th>Version</th>